catherinepope/papermod/content/workshops/resources/what-to-include-in-your-academic-linkedin-profile.md

 🔒 Under **Settings > Visibility**, you can control who has access to those contact details.

 The most useful section here is **Add Website**.
-Here you could add links to:
+Here you could add up to three links to:

 - Your university profile (for credibility) 🥸
 - Institutional repositories (for making your research visible)